• Contact

 About:

-Dr. Miller is a member of the Ontario Psychological Association and the Ontario Rehab Alliance, and is certified to conduct catastrophic impairment assessments (mental & behavioural) by the Canadian Society of Medical Evaluators and the Canadian Academy of Psychologists in Disability Assessment.
+Dr. Miller is a member of the Ontario Psychological Association, and is certified to conduct medical-legal and catastrophic impairment assessments (mental & behavioural) by the Canadian Society of Medical Evaluators and the Canadian Academy of Psychologists in Disability Assessment.

 Pronouns: